mayakraft/OrigamiSimulator/README.md

 This is a fork of Origami Simulator, by Amanda Ghassaei; see the [original repo](https://github.com/amandaghassaei/OrigamiSimulator) for an introduction.

 The primary purpose of the rewrite is to uncouple the codebase from its frontend and UI.
-This allows Origami Simulator to be instanced (multiple times even) inside of a custom Javascript app, including React, Svelte, SolidJS, etc..
+This allows Origami Simulator to be instanced (multiple times even) inside of a custom Javascript framework, React, Svelte, SolidJS, etc..

+> this repo has become so heavily modified from the original, besides the core which has been preserved, the two repos are not really interchangeable anymore.

 # examples

-To run the examples, clone this repository and run `npm i` in **two directories**:
+To run the examples, clone this repository and run `npm i` **twice, in two directories**:

 - in the root of this project (this installs Origami Simulator's dependencies)
-- inside the directory matching the name of your preferred JS app.

-`cd` into the app directory and run the app (for example, Svelte or SolidJS start with `npm run dev`)
+- choose a framework (Svelte, SolidJS...), cd into that directory and run `npm i` again.

+Everything should be installed.
+Run the app using the standard command according to whichever framework you chose (`npm run dev` for Svelte/SolidJS).

 # installation

-create your project in whatever app of choice. install these additional dependencies:
+To incorporate Origami Simulator into your existing project, copy the `src/` directory in the root of this repository, and install Origami Simulator's dependencies:

 ```
 npm i three fold earcut numeric
 ```

-see the examples in this repo for getting an app up and running.
+Instancing OrigamiSimulator is not a simple process, maybe someday a tutorial will get written, until then, check out the examples included in this repo.
+A brief usage description follows.

 # usage

 The workflow goes something like this.

 You are in charge of setting up and managing three.js.

 1. initialize a three.js renderer, scene, camera, and animation loop. (there are hundreds of tutorials for this)